 There are two types of Tool companies out there.
 One type is marketing centric and the other is engineering centric.
 Makita is in the latter group.
 Rather than spending a large percentage of money on marketing they put those funds into designing and building tools with more refinement, more features, more advanced engineering and world class manufacturing.
 Tools that quietly stand out as best in class or at least very close to best in class.

-The Makita XRH 07 is the best rotary hammer on the planet.
-It is outstanding on all counts except for the high end price tag.
-I almost didn’t write this review for fear of sounding like a fanboy who bought the hype.
-One who drank the Kool Aid.
+The Makita XRH 07 is quite simply the best rotary hammer on the planet.
+It is outstanding in every way except for the high end price tag.
+I have a few hammers that cost more than double the price and they aren’t this good.

-The actual truth is there is not much hype for this tool.
+The strangest thing is that there is not much hype for this tool.
 It was quietly released a couple of years ago.
 We along with several others showed it on our world of concrete social media posts.
 Time after time we saw it easily outperforming the competition.
-But that is only part of the story.
+That is only part of the story.
 With any tool there are many compromises.
 With this tool there are very few.

 Champagne taste on a beer budget

 The XRH07 is engineered and made in Japan.
 It is most certainly a high end tool.
 I have no way to prove it but it is almost like the product managers and engineers were told to make the best SDS max rotary hammer on the planet.
 Whether that was stated or not we may never know.
 What I can tell you is that is exactly what they did.

 In the 1 9/16″ class there is great variety in motor power as well as impact force.
 This hammer is quite simply the most powerful in this class I have ever used.
 Makita tends to under rate rather than over rate.
 This could easily be classed as a 1 3/4″tool with no problem.
 I have a few 1 3/4’hammers and this easily matches some and beats others in ultimate power.

 Why a rotary hammer?